kboulite/PeerAssessmentsGCD/README.md

-3- Extracts only the measurements on the mean and standard deviation for each measurement we keep also Activty and Subject  (subset with columns that contain 'Mena()' and 'std()'
+3- Extracts only the measurements on the mean and standard deviation for each measurement we keep also Activty and Subject  (subset with columns that contain 'Mean()' and 'std()'

 4- Uses descriptive activity names to name the activities in the data set